-Further Exploration

-Jews have immigrated to Israel in many waves, starting with Aliyah to Palestine before the establishment of the state, and from dozens of countries: Yemen, Ethiopia, Former Soviet Union, India, North America, and elsewhere.
-Check your Israel Resource Cards to learn more.
+Further Exploration Jews have immigrated to Israel in many waves, starting with Aliyah to Palestine before the establishment of the state, and from dozens of countries: Yemen, Ethiopia, Former Soviet Union, India, North America, and elsewhere.
+Check out the Israel Resource Cards to learn more.

-WAYS TO USE AND ENHANCE

-We've provided a few classic recipes that you can try in your culinary program, but why not make it personal?

-- > Ask Israeli staff members to bring one or two of their family's cherished recipes when they come to camp - remind them to keep it simple! - and begin a cooking session by letting them share a story about their family back home in Israel.
-Then divide campers into groups to cook or bake according to the family recipe.
+WAYS TO USE AND ENHANCE We've provided a few classic recipes that you can try in your culinary program, but why not make it personal? - Ask Israeli friends or community members to join and bring one or two of their family's cherished recipes-remind them to keep it simple!-and begin a cooking session by letting them share a story about their family back home in Israel.
+Then divide participants into groups to cook or bake according to the family recipe.
 Be sure to leave time for everyone to sample their work! - > Israelis aren't the only ones who have favorite Israeli food recipes.
-Ask all staff members to bring a recipe they associate with Israel! - Encourage everyone who brings a recipe to camp to bring photos and a story to share.
-This will allow campers to embrace the food they are cooking as part of a rich tradition.
-Some of their stories might be adapted for bedtime stories in cabins.
+Anyone can bring a recipe they associate with Israel! - > Encourage everyone who brings a recipe to bring photos and a story to share.
+This will allow participants to embrace the food they are cooking as part of a rich tradition.
+Some of their stories might be adapted for other uses, like storytime or creative writing.